AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/read12.md

  - 'read_term/2' : read term from current input with options
  - 'read_term/3' : read term from specified stream with options
 ---
-`read/1` — read a term from the current input stream

-`read/2` — read a term from specified stream

-`read_term/2` — read term from current input with options

-`read_term/3` — read term from specified stream with options

 ## FORMS
 ```